madaan/char-rnn-names/docs/blog.md

-# On Transferring Names
+---
+layout: post
+title: Training Char-RNNs for Styling Names
+---

+### Trai

 I found a bunch of names over at https://mbejda.github.io/.
-Thanks, @mbejda.
+Thanks, [mbejda](https://github.com/mbejda).
 The dataset consists of Hispanic, Indian, Caucasian and African American names.
 Now perhaps you have read this [fantastic blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on RNNs and what they do.

 Here is one of quotes from the blog: